14 FAM 540

 d.
 Fees charged by a TMC for the service of arranging cost-constructed travel or for arranging travel paid using a personal form of payment are a personal responsibility of the traveler, even if the cost of the desired itinerary is less than the cost of the authorized itinerary.

 e.
-If, in accordance with one of the exceptions above, a traveler purchases common carrier transportation directly from the carrier or uses a noncontracted entity (e.g., an online travel agency) to book travel and is charged a service, booking, administrative, or transaction fee (regardless of nomenclature used), such fees are not reimbursable expenses.
+Service, booking, administrative, or transaction fees (regardless of nomenclature) charged when a traveler purchases common carrier transportation directly from the carrier or uses a noncontracted entity (e.g., an online travel agency) in accordance with one of the exceptions above are not reimbursable expenses.

 14 FAM 542 Contract Carriers